PraneetBose/Discord_Mod_Bot/README.md

 **Python 3.8 or higher is required**

-To install the library without full voice support, you can just run the following command:
+To install the library , you can just run the following command: